dtrelogan/react-formstate/docs/advantages.md

 ## Simple

 Form state is managed through a simple API.
-You control every aspect of your form.
-(It's not a closed form controller served up in decorator pattern where you can only configure the workflow it drives through the options it makes available.)
+There is no form controller involved. **You** control every aspect of your form.

 ## Clean